Is health insurance tax deductible?

 For a comprehensive list of deductible medical expenses, refer to IRS Publication 502.

-These additional medical costs can sometimes push you past the threshold required to make your health insurance tax deductible, especially if you itemize deductions and track every eligible expense.
+These extra medical costs can sometimes push you over the limit needed to deduct health insurance taxes.
+This is most likely if you itemize deductions and track each eligible expense.

 Health Sharing Plans and Tax Deductions